PearHarmony/TerminalClient/README.md

 # TerminalClient
-A terminal client for PearHarmony per to per chat
+A terminal client for PearHarmony peer to peer chat